 - Bellingham Film Annual Showcase highlights the best of films made locally and across Washington State from the previous year.
 Many local filmmakers attend each February so it’s a great way to peek inside the Whatcom film making scene.

 Like its name, Vital is a wonderful place to get a little–or a lot–of exercise indoors.
 It’s a great way to stay fit when you can’t play outside.
 You can practice or learn basic rock climbing skills, via bouldering, in a safe environment without ropes or other gear.
 Bring your own shoes and equipment or rent on-site.

 The community there is kind and helpful no matter what your age or skill level.
 Plus, there are slack lines and rowing machines, yoga, and clinics too.
 Vital’s chill out room with WiFi also allows you to take breaks and bring family members that just want to relax.

 3. Appreciate Live Music

 - At Honey Moon Mead and Cider, you feel like you get to know the performers during a show.
-Its small and relaxed.
-Bands and singers are locals and their friends.
-They favor bluegrass, string band, and singer/songwriter and even have poetry events.
+It’s small and relaxed.
+Bands and singers feature locals, their friends and occasionally out-of-towners passing through.
+They favor bluegrass, string band, and singer/songwriter and often host poetry events.

 - The Shakedown loves rock and roll, punk, grunge and alt bands, both local and regional.
-Their comfort food and possible slam dancing will keep you warm.
-When you need a break, their quieter sister bar, The Racket, has a huge collection of vintage pinball machines to keep you challenged.
+Their comfort food— Philly cheesesteak and vegan falafel—and possible slam dancing will keep you warm.
+When you need a break, their quieter sister bar, The Racket, has a huge collection of vintage pinball machines upstairs

 - The Wild Buffalo is among the larger area music venues.
 It also gets some of the biggest names and has the most music variety.
 From hip-hop, rap, and reggae to soul, rock, and funk, the ample dance floor will keep you moving all evening.